husseinaluie/FlowSieve/METHODS.md

 ### SLURM

-If you're running on a SLURM-managed cluster (such as the ComputeCanada clusters, Bluehive, etc), then you can submit using hybridized parallelization using the following.
+If you're running on a SLURM-managed cluster (such as the ComputeCanada clusters, Bluehive, etc), then you can submit using hybridized parallelization using the following submit script.

 <pre>
 #!/bin/bash